 Equal and consistent rules across private and public sectors, and academia

-Broad, inclusive rules and governance to improve interoperability, define quality data standards and ensure transparency
+Broad, inclusive rules and governance, across public and private sectors, to improve interoperability, define quality data standards and ensure transparency

 Sustainable growth, more patient benefits and less cost to society